 Marine fishery catch on wane

-Finland’s commercial marine fishery catch amounted to 97 million kilograms in 2021, being 15 million kilograms lower than in the year before, according to the Natural Resources Institute Finland (Luke) in a press release on Thursday,
+Finland’s commercial marine fishery catch amounted to 87 million kilos in 2022, being 11 million kilos lower than in the year before, said the Natural Resources Institute Finland (Luke) in a press release on Thursday,

-According to the statistics of the Luke, last year’s Baltic herring catch totalled 77 million kilos, being 15 million kilos lower than in the year before.
-The sprat catch totalled 15 million kilos, up by two million kilos from the previous year.
+According to the statistics of Luke, last year’s Baltic herring catch totalled 68 million kilos, being nine million kilos lower than in the year before.
+The sprat catch was 13 million kilos, a million kilos less than in the previous year.